back to the MAIN INDEX

 In short: do you want to get rid of Agnes

-Without any risk?
+without any risk?
 What you have to do

-Is to kill her near a church:
+is to kill her near a church:

 Once you're safe after the action,

-Don't care about the warrant of arrest;
+don't care about the warrant of arrest;

-Because anyone trying to harm you
+because anyone trying to harm you

-Would surely be excommunicated.
+would be surely excommunicated.

 Let them do: they'll issue the warrant:

-But for the glory of the fear of God
+but for the glory of the fear of God

-There's always a priest who will care.
+there's always a priest who will care.

-You're not a thief nor a Jew 2 ,
+You're not a thief nor a Jew, 2

-So, strike and run inside: that's it.
+so, strike and run inside: that's it.

 Rome, December 5th 1832